franualba/ia-uncuyo-2024/tp1-fundamentos/tp1-fundamentos.md

 The simplicity of this view is challenged by some simple thought experiments.
 Take for example the **brain-in-a-vat** experiment.

 This example seems to contradict the view that brain states determine mental states.
 One way to resolve the dilemma is to say that the content of mental states can be interpreted from two different points of view.
-The “**wide content**” view interprets the content of mental states involves both the brain the content of mental states involves both the brain. **Narrow content,** on the other hand, considers only the brain state.
+The “**wide content**” view interprets the content of mental states involves both the brain and the environment history. **Narrow content,** on the other hand, considers only the brain state.

 Wide content is the setting in which our ordinary language about mental content has evolved.
 On the other hand, with the question of whether AI systems are really thinking and really do have mental states narrow content is appropriate.